Mac computers are the very model of simplicity and usability. When you plug one in and try to do something, it just works.

 Some apps are able to resume their application state after being quit and reopened.
 This can be quite annoying if you want quit the application every once in a while to wipe the slate clean.

-You can circumvent the application resume by quitting it a different way.
-Open the application’s drop-down menu, and hold the option (alt) key.
+You can circumvent the process by quitting the application a different way.
+Open the application’s drop-down menu, and hold the Option key.
 The lowermost option will change from a standard Quit to “Quit and Close All Windows”.